Skip to content

 How Does the Fat Dissolving Injection Treatment Work?

-Generally, about 2-4 treatments at intervals of 3-4 weeks are recommended.
+As a rule, approximately 2-4 treatments at intervals of 3-4 weeks are recommended.